phillyslick/philaspice/README.md

 - Implement editing in place so that you can get rid of shows or edits where you're not using them...

 #NEXT
-- So set the default weight when first creating a product/variant.
 - GroupBy Category on Product Page, and Also Filter by Category...
 - Images (you have to update Product.featured to include(:images), because a featured product has to have an image) see product.rb:: self.featured
-- STOCK - how is he handling stock? - I'm thinking just boolean, which would let me skip inventory for now..
+- STOCK - just boolean, which would let me skip inventory for now..